Vegan Lavender Honey Milk Tea

 4 tablespoons fresh lavender buds

-2 tablespoons local honey (I used a wildflower honey from Golden Angels Apiary)
+2 tablespoons local honey (I used a wildflower honey)

 In a small pot, heat soy milk until it gets to a nice simmer, just before boiling.
 Cut of the heat, and add lavender buds.
 Let steep for 15 minutes.
 Place a sieve over a medium sized bowl.
 Pour the milk and lavender mixture through the sieve to remove the lavender buds.
 Press the strained buds to get all of that lavender goodness into your milk.
 Pour the milk back into your pot, heat until simmering once more.
 Add honey, and stir.